anshulghogre4/Auth-Todo-List-MERN/readme.md

 - No of controllers will be there for the title and Tasks

-- First Intention to create title thna fter adding it to the list I'll add extra task under it.
+- First Intention to create title then after adding it to the list I'll add extra task under it.

 ## Technologies (Will be used in it)